 Nate received his Bachelor of Science in Biochemistry from the University of Michigan and a Master of Science Administration in research from Central Michigan University.
-He performed research at the University of Michigan and then merged into medical writing at MMS Holdings, a CRO after graduation.
-While at MMS Holdings, Nate fell into clinical disclosure and helped to develop and grow the disclosure department.
+He performed research at the University of Michigan and then merged into medical writing at MMS Holdings, a CRO.
+While at MMS Holdings, Nate discovered the world of clinical disclosure and helped to develop and grow the disclosure department.
 After MMS, Nate spent a brief time in study management for the Alliance of Clinical Trials in Oncology before landing back in the disclosure world at Takeda.
-Nate has now been with Takeda for two years leading the disclosure department and helping with data transparency and lay summaries.
+Since then, Nate has moved to the West Coast to develop and lead the disclosure and transparency initiatives at Ionis Pharmaceuticals where he now resides.

 Laura Troast is Director of Clinical Trial Registration and Results Disclosure in the Clinical Data Disclosure and Transparency department at Merck & Co., Inc. Over the past ten years, Laura has overseen activities surrounding the registration and disclosure of results for Merck studies on ClinicalTrials.gov, EudraCT and ENCePP.
 Her concentration is in leveraging data integrity technical solutions in balance with the Microsoft Office suite of applications.
 She holds a B.S. in Biochemistry & Molecular Biology from Penn State University and an M.S. in Regulatory Affairs for Drugs, Biologics, and Medical Devices from Northeastern University.